How to Avoid Online Fraud

 The caller will say a loved one was involved in an emergency situation, such as a car accident, charged by law enforcement, or is injured.
 They will demand payment immediately to cover bail or other amounts to assist the loved one.
 The caller will ask you to keep the information confidential and will instruct you to withdraw cash from your financial institution or transfer the money using other means.

-by thieves equipped with nothing more than a laptop and an internet connection.
+Billions of dollars are stolen every year by thieves with nothing more than a laptop and an internet connection.

 Whether you're contacting your financial institution, a website from which you buy merchandise, or tech support for an IT company, look at the URL in the address bar at the top of the screen.
 Is the domain name right?
 If you're trying to contact Microsoft or Google, then the URL should end in microsoft.com or google.com respectively.

 Fraudsters regularly adopt domain names that seem legitimate by including the name of the company in question but adding another word, e.g. microsoftsupport.com, or by using a different top-level domain at the end, e.g. .net instead of .com.
-Only when you have ensured that the web address is that of the company you wish to contact should you go ahead and talk to them.
+Only when you have ensured that the web address is that of the company you wish to contact, should you go ahead and talk to them.

 Be mindful of 'virus' warnings

-A favorite trick of fraudsters is to use pop-up warnings telling you your computer is "at risk" or "infected", and add contact details for getting it fixed.
-In many cases, there is even a spoken message telling you to take action.
 These warnings are always fake, and you should not visit sites where they appear.
 When you contact the people behind them, you will be charged a heavy price for having a non-existent problem solved, and possibly have a real virus placed on your computer so that you will need to contact them again.
-In addition to all this, they can also use access to your computer to steal from you.
+In addition to all this, they can also use the access to your computer to steal from you.

 Never reveal your PIN or password to anyone